JohnLCaron/rlauxe/docs/CaseStudies.md

 This allows us to test the two approaches.
 Preliminary results shows it may not matter much except at low margins.

-### Colorado RLA (CORLA) 2024
+## Colorado RLA (CORLA) 2024

 * 3,241,120 ballot cast (Colorado 2024 General Election).
 64 contests, no IRV.
 * CO doesnt publically publish the CVRs, just precinct totals, see **2024GeneralPrecinctLevelResults.csv/zip/xlsx**.
+We use the published precinct  level results to create simulated CVRs and run simulated RLAs.
+Note that we need CVRs to do IRV contests.
 * CORLA does an RLA, so they do have access to the CVRs.
-* A "publically verifiable" RLA requires the CVRs to be publically verifiable.
+A "publically verifiable" RLA requires the CVRs to be publically verifiable.
 But we can still do the RLA as long as they are "privately available".

 * _detail.xls_ has summary by contest broken out by county, in a multipage excel file. **detail.xml** has same info in xml file